 Board of Trustees

-The Charter was registered as the International NGO Charter of Accountability Ltd in the United Kingdom in February 2008.
-The Management Committee was succeeded by a Board that took on the responsibilities of overseeing the direction of the Charter Company.
+Accountable Now started as an initiave by International CSOs in 2006 and was formally established as an organisation in February 2008 by 10 founding Members.
+The Management Committee was succeeded by a Board that took on the responsibilities of overseeing the direction of Accountable Now.
 The Board consists of representatives from the Member Organisations as well as Independent Board Directors.
-The Board guides the development of the Charter; makes all decisions regarding membership and oversees the work of the Charter Secretariat.
-Please find below the current Board of Directors.
+The Board guides the development of Accountable Now; makes all decisions regarding Membership and oversees the work of the Secretariat.
+Please find the current Board of Directors below.

 Chair of the Board

 Brendan works as a self-employed international development consultant.
 From 2000 to 2012 he was CEO of the Disasters Emergency Committee (DEC) after serving as Asia and Latin America Director as well as Africa Director for Oxfam UK.
 Brendan previously served as an Independent Review Panel member for Accountable Now.

 Vice Chair of the Board

 Caroline joined Sightsavers in 2005.
 As the organisation’s CEO she transformed Sightsavers from a UK centric medical charity to an international development organisation which is now approaching its mission in a more professional and developmental way.
 Sightsavers now attracts support from governments and individuals, and has a much higher profile with UN bodies, DFID and other development NGOs.

 Bettie is Director of Operations at CIVICUS and responsible for oversight of and instituting good practice in the organisation’s finances and operations, as well as the organisation’s compliance with legal and statutory requirements.
 Based in Johannesburg, Bettie has held a range of executive and senior level positions over the last 15 years and more – including CFO of Transnet or CEO of MERSETA.